Stereotypes of Hispanic and Latino Americans in the United States: Hard labor worker or uneducated/lazy

-In employment stereotypes, Hispanic/Latino men are often conflictingly portrayed as either manual laborers or as lazy and unemployed.
-Many Hispanic/Latino Americans have equally as much education and skill level but are seen as "hard labor workers" such as farmhands, gardeners and cleaners.
-This stereotype goes along with that of the immigrant in believing all Hispanics/Latinos work in hard labor fields and manual labor only because they arrive in the country illegally, which is false.
-Latin Americans are also often pictured as not strongly inclined to work hard, despite the conflicting stereotype of working manual labor jobs.
-Today, negative stereotypes against certain ethnic groups about low cognitive abilities exist in many world regions, including stereotypes about people with a Latino background in the United States.
+According to Alarcón (2014), employment-related stereotypes portray Hispanic and Latino men as both manual laborers and as lazy and unemployed, with frequent depictions in lower-status occupations such as farmhands, gardeners, and cleaners, alongside contradictory portrayals as unmotivated workers.
+Research by Weber (2015) has documented negative stereotypes about cognitive abilities among people with Latino backgrounds in the United States.

 Machismo

-Latino masculinity, which is already coded as violent, criminal, and dangerous (Collins 1991; Ferguson 2000; Vasquez 2010), makes the racial project of controlling images systematically restrict Latinos' lives.
-Machismo is depicted as the cult of male strength, which implies being fearless, self-confident, capable of making decisions, and able to support one's family.
-It also emphasized an acceptance of male dominance over women, including the valorization of Don Juanism, and, in its extreme form, a defense of the traditional division of labor (women in the kitchen and taking care of the children and men as providers).
-Hollywood movies, along with some American scholars and other people in the country, tend to regard machismo as unique to Latin America.
+Studies have examined stereotypical portrayals of Latino men and their effects.
+Research by Vasquez-Tokos and Norton-Smith (2016) analyzed "controlling images" of Latinos as gang members and athletes, documenting how these portrayals affect educational and professional opportunities.
+Machismo is frequently depicted as a cult of male strength, implying fearlessness, self-confidence, decisiveness, and the ability to support one's family.
+These portrayals emphasize male dominance over women, including the valorization of Don Juanism, and, in its extreme form, a defense of traditional gender roles.
+According to Alarcón (2014), Hollywood movies, along with some American scholars, regard machismo as unique to Latin American culture.

 "Latin lover"

-The "latin lover" stereotype is a Hispanic male who is seen as sexually sophisticated and is a threat to white women.
+The "Latin lover" stereotype is a Hispanic male who is seen as sexually sophisticated and a threat to white women.

 Stereotypes of Hispanic and Latina women

-Hispanic women are often exoticized through physical stereotypes regarding their bodies and psychological stereotypes concerning their character.
+Research has documented how Hispanic women have been exoticized through physical and psychological stereotypes.
 Latinas are frequently depicted as foreign and non-American, characterized by curvaceous figures, pronounced accents, ample bosoms, and alluring attire.
 Psychologically and sexually, they are portrayed as promiscuous, hyper-fertile, hypersexual, sensual, passionate, dramatic, and impulsive.
 Additionally, Hispanic women face contrasting nonsexual stereotypes, such as being seen as diligent domestic workers (for instance, nannies and housekeepers), devoutly Catholic, submissive to men, skilled cooks, and nurturing mothers.